EbenZergaw/spider-crm/README.md

 ### Use Case 3: Reporting and Analytics
 **3.a) Viewing All Customer Information**
 Users will be able to view all their customers in one table.
+They will also be able to filter and sort their customers by:
+- Stage
+- Date
+- Orders
+- Revenue Generated

 **3.b) Viewing Individual Customer Information**
 Users will also be able to view individual customers alongside all their orders.